Skip to content

 • TENZIR_KEEP_TMP_DIRS – Keep per-test scratch directories (equivalent to --keep).

-During execution the harness also adds transient variables such as TENZIR_TMP_DIR so tests and fixtures can create temporary artefacts without polluting the repository.
+During execution the harness also adds transient variables such as TENZIR_TMP_DIR so tests and fixtures can create temporary artifacts without polluting the repository.
 Combine it with --keep (or TENZIR_KEEP_TMP_DIRS=1) when you need to inspect the generated files after a run.

-Regenerate reference output whenever behaviour changes intentionally:
+Regenerate reference output whenever behavior changes intentionally:

 Terminal window